rtCamp/login-with-google/README.md

-# Login with Github
+# Login with Google

-> WordPress plugin to login/register with github
+> WordPress plugin to login/register with google

 1. [Overview](#overview)
 2. [Installation](#installation)